Jim Hartsell's free alternative to Classmates.com for the

 BIO:

-Dr. Richard H. Martin is currently tenured professor of criminal justice, University of Findlay, Findlay, Ohio; retired Illinois State University Retirement System.
-He also teaches online courses for Kaplan, Grand Canyon, Northwestern State, Norwich, and South Universities.
+Dr. Richard H. Martin is currently an associate professor and head of the Department of Justice and Public Safety, Auburn University Montgomery.
+He was formerly a tenured professor of criminal justice and department head, University of Findlay, Findlay, Ohio; retired Illinois State University Retirement System.
+He also taught online courses for Kaplan, Grand Canyon, Northwestern State, Norwich, and South Universities.

-Lives with his wife, Joyce, and daughter, Katie, 16; has two sons (Todd in Orlando and Scott & family in Seattle), two granddaughters, & two Yellow Labs.
+Rich lives with his wife, Joyce, and daughter, Katie, 19, who is attending college on a full basketball scholarship; he has two sons (Todd in Baton Rouge and Scott & family in Seattle), two granddaughters, & two Yellow Labs.
 Before moving to Gary, he lived on the south side of Chicago.
-Attended Valpo 1 1/2 yrs-played basketball and ran cross country; left to attend Lipscomb Univ for 3 years on a basketball scholarship, also participated in track, - B.S in 62; earned an M.S. from Indiana University in 67; earned a doctorate from Indiana University in 81.
+He attended six elementary schools (four in the 3rd grade) before starting high school in Gary.
+He attended Valparaiso University for one and a half years - played basketball and ran cross country; left to attend Lipscomb University on a basketball scholarship for three years, he also participated in track.
+Martin earned a B.S in 1962 and an M.S. from Indiana University in 1967; and, in 1981, he earned a doctorate from Indiana University.

-Appointed police commissioner (president), city of Woodstock, IL, Fire and Police Conmmission (1995-2000), and member of Mchenry County, Illinois, Sheriff's Merit Commission (1996-2000); in 2001, revised the CJ program at the University of Findlay and developed an online degree completion program.
+While at Elgin, he was appointed police commissioner and president), city of Woodstock, IL, Fire and Police Commission (1995-2000), and member of McHenry County, Illinois, Sheriff's Merit Commission (1996-2000); in 2001, revised the CJ program at the University of Findlay and developed an online degree completion program.

 Master Mason Findlay Lodge 227; 32nd degree Mason, member of Scottish Rite, York Rite, and Toledo Shrine.